IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 As we were running the -100 mesh experiment, an issue that we faced was activated carbon entering into the system.
 Our solution for preventing this was adding two ply of coffee filters between the wire mesh of the inlet and outlet of the filter.
 Though this stopped the activated carbon particles entering the system, we noticed that there was a build-up of pressure which caused a decrease in flow rate.

 The peristaltic tubing used in our apparatus was the 17 tubing size.
 In reference to [Table 2 in the  Acid Precipitation and Remediation of Acid Lakes](https://monroews.github.io/EnvEngLabTextbook/Acid_Rain/Acid_Rain.html#id3), the flow rate in 1 RPM/ID (mm) translates to 2.802 mL/min.
 This showed us that at 5 RPM the flow rate we should be approximately 14.01 mL/min.
 As seen from Table 1, the flow for the -100 mesh is half of what is should be.
 This implies that the total volume of water treated may not have been as promising as it appeared in Figure 1.

-This has implications of how truly effective the -100 mesh worked as a whole.
+This has major implications on how truly effective the -100 mesh worked as a whole.

 The varying flow rates were accounted for in Figure 2 as we looked at the flow rate for the different mesh sizes and obtained the concentration as a function of hydraulic residence time we were able to normalize the x axis.